openshift/enhancements/enhancements/network/primary-user-defined-networks-for-virtualization-workloads.md

 is responsible for configuring networking up to the pod interface), we still need to extend connectivity from the pod interface into the VM.

-During live-migration - once it is is scheduled - and the destination node is chosen, a new pod is scheduled in the target node (let's call this pod the *destination* pod).
+During live-migration - once it is scheduled - and the destination node is chosen, a new pod is scheduled in the target node (let's call this pod the *destination* pod).
 Once this pod is ready, the *source* pod transfers the state of the live VM to the *destination* pod via a connection proxied by the